ppy/osu-wiki/wiki/Tournaments/3WC/2021/en.md

 ### Quarterfinals

-The stats of the Quarterfinals can be found [here]("https://docs.google.com/spreadsheets/d/146pzh4VK_PuUh2k-AT8T8IRpNWt_da6NmrdTiU0eZR4/edit#gid=1091288063" "Google spreadsheet").
+The stats of the Quarterfinals can be found on the [spreadsheet]("https://docs.google.com/spreadsheets/d/146pzh4VK_PuUh2k-AT8T8IRpNWt_da6NmrdTiU0eZR4/edit#gid=1091288063" "Google spreadsheet").

 Saturday, 17 April 2021: